JimBenna/arcane-templates/owntone/README.md

 But here is a short list of those features :
 - Stream to  AirPlay (synchronized multiroom) and  Chromecast devices
-- Spotify support
+- Spotify support,
-- Remote App control (native IOS apple remote app)
+- Remote App control (native IOS apple remote app),
+- Podcasts subscription and management
+- Internet Radio
+- [...]
+And many others things 🥰